devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 ### Protocol Identifier

-This protocol adheres to the [OP_RETURN Prefix Guidelines](https://github.com/Lokad/Terab/blob/master/spec/opreturn-prefix-guideline.md) and uses the 0x01010101 protocol identifier.
+This protocol adheres to the [OP_RETURN Prefix Guidelines](https://github.com/Lokad/Terab/blob/master/spec/opreturn-prefix-guideline.md) and uses the 0x01010101 protocol identifier and has to be pushed with the 0x04 opcode.

 ### Account Name